jedahan/sfpcbot/Readme.md

  If you are new to [regular expressions][1], the `i` after the `/hello/` is not a typo - it says **i**gnore the case of the message.
 So now our bot only says hello when someone else says "hello" or "Hello" or "HeLlO", and even says your name back!

 Other things to note about the bot, is that everything it hears will be logged to a file `sfpc.log`.
 If you want to see/edit the magic, check out `lib/sfpcbot.coffee`.

+The `on` function responds to private and public messages, as a convinience.

 Feel free to make your own bots, add [issues][2] or submit pull requests to the main sfpcbot!